Education

 5 p.m., Lanier House, September–December

-Meets fall 2024 in the Lanier House at 5 p.m. with a 6 p.m. intermission while sharing potluck contributions to our fellowship and continuing discussion.
+Meets in the Lanier House at 5 p.m. with a 6 p.m. intermission while sharing potluck contributions to our fellowship and continuing discussion.
+Learn more about this offering here.

 Click here to view all seasons of The Chosen.